hangyan/hexo/source/_posts/2019-08-03-helm-controller.md

 This list can go on and go on, different users may suffer from different issues.
 The helm3 proposal seems quite promising, and it brought a lot of new awesome features, and we are very looking forward to it to become production ready.

+Again, weclome to check the [captain](https://github.com/alauda/captain) project out, all suggestions and PRs are welcome.

 ## Links

 1. [Helm Glossary](https://helm.sh/docs/glossary/)